datadesk/python-lametro-api/_sources/busdata.txt

     The x coordinate of the stop's location

+.. attribute:: stop_obj.y

+    Alias to the latitude of the stop's location

+.. attribute:: stop_obj.x

+    Alias to the longitude of the stop's location

+.. attribute:: stop_obj.wkt

+    The stop's location in Well-Known Text format

+.. attribute:: stop_obj.geojson

+    The stop's location in GeoJSON format

 .. attribute:: stop_obj.messages

    Returns an messages Metro has left for users of this bus stop.
 This can contain information about service problems and delays.